spawaskar-cora/cora-docs/docs/forensics-anthro-guide/measurements.md

 **Man_08 Maximum Ramus Height:**  The distance from gonion (go) to the highest point on the mandibular condyle.

 * *Instrument:* mandibulometer
-* *Comments:*  Apply movable board of the mandibulometer to the posterior borders of the mandibular rami and the fixed board against the most anterior point of the chin (Martin and Knussmann 1988:183, #70; Moore-Jansen et al. 1994, #32; Langley et al. 2016:72, #35).
+* *Comment:*  Apply movable board of the mandibulometer to the posterior borders of the mandibular rami and the fixed board against the most anterior point of the chin (Martin and Knussmann 1988:183, #70; Moore-Jansen et al. 1994, #32; Langley et al. 2016:72, #35).

 **Man_09 Mandibular Length:**  The distance from the anterior margin of the chin to the midpoint of a straight line extending from the posterior border of the right and left mandibular angles (Martin and Knussmann 1988:182, #68; Moore-Jansen et al. 1994, #33; Langley et al. 2016:72, #36).